-Can B Corps create value through collaboration?
+Can B Corps create value collaboration?

-As discussed above, part of B Lab's value proposition for B Corp certification is the potential for companies to enjoy direct commercial advantages as a result of being part of this like-minded community - whether that's in terms of new customers, trading relationships, knowledge-sharing, joint ventures or otherwise.
+As discussed above, part of B Lab's value proposition for B Corp companies to enjoy direct commercial advantages as a result of being part of this like-minded community - whether that's in terms of new customers. trading relationships, knowledgesharing, joint ventures or otherwise.

-Given that any such commercial benefits will have clear implications for the company's valuation and exit prospects, investors will be eager to see how meaningful this collaboration actually turns out to be in practice-and what B Lab is doing to help B Corps find new ways to connect and collaborate.
+Given that any such commercial benefits will have clear implications for the company's valuation and exit prospects, investors will be eager to see how meaningful this collaboration actually turns out to be in practice and what B Lab is doing to help B Corps find new ways to connect and collaborate.